Nimauric/Mapler/README.md

 	<summary>Does mapler require internet access ?</summary>

    Most rules do not require internet access, although there is one exception : kronadb_download, used to download krona taxonomy for kraken2 analyses.
-   If not already present and included in the config file, the checkm2 (rule checkm) and mash (rule gtdbtk_on_bins) databases also require an internet connection to be downloaded
+   If not already present and included in the config file, the checkm2 database (rule checkm_db_download) and mash (rule gtdbtk_on_bins) databases also require an internet connection to be downloaded the first time they are used.
 </details>